 That’s it!
 As you can see, lilac plants will not ask much but give a lot.

 20 Types of Lilac bushes For glorious And fragrant Spring Garden

-With over thousands of varieties to choose from there’s a whole wide world of lilac bushes to fill your spring landscape with color and fragrance.
+The unpretentious spring bloom of lilacs embodies the simple charm and freshness of old gardens.
+However, with over thousands of varieties to choose from there’s a whole wide world of lilac bushes to fill your spring landscape with color and fragrance.

 Here are different types of lilacs you can grow as privacy hedges, single shrubs mixed into your current landscape design, or in patio containers.

 Let’s start with a “mother species”, common lilac.
 This is a natural variety, with many cultivars, in fact there are a whopping 2000 varieties of this species!
 It is the classical wild lilac that you will find on the edges of woods on highlands in Europe.